Vermillord/PIDuino-Propeller-Balancing/README.md

 ## Circuit
 ![Circuit](/images/circuit_bb.jpg)

-The electrical system used is as shown in the above image.
+The electrical system used is as shown in the image above.
 The components used are:
   1. Arduino UNO R3
   2. MPU6050
   3. ESC 30A